loyab1/loyab1/README.md

 ## Hi there 👋
-  ⚡Im Ben
+  ⚡My names Ben.
-  #🔭Im currently pursuing a degree in Information Technology
+  🔭I'm currently pursuing a degree in Information Technology.
 <!--
 **loyab1/loyab1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.